pamyku/AnalyticsProjects/Health insurance claims analysis/README.md

  5. Claims from the North East region were significantly higher than other regions, despite of smoking status.
 This suggests that while smoking status significantly impacts the claim amount, regional factors also play a crucial role in determining insurance claims.

-*A plot show the interraction between smoking and BMI*
+*A plot showing the interraction between smoking and BMI*

 ![Model with interraction](https://github.com/user-attachments/assets/e8c8c9b7-ae88-479c-ae18-6797e9b46e47)